PrimeTimeTran/rn-currencyconverter/README.md

 ### Accomplishments 🥇🏆💯

-- [x] User sees instructions advising them what to do
+- [x] User sees instructions advising them what to do.
-- [x] User can input data to our application, hint, `TextInput`
+- [x] User can input data to our application, hint, `TextInput`.
-- [x] User can see a placeholder text in the input indicating an expected value to be entered by the user
+- [x] User can see a placeholder text in the input indicating an expected value to be entered by the user.
-- [x] User can only enter numbers into the input
+- [x] User can only enter numbers into the input.
-- [x] User can see centered text in the input
+- [x] User can see centered text in the input.
-- [x] User can see two buttons indicating
+- [x] User can see two buttons indicating.
   - VND to USD
   - USD to VND
-- [x] User can see a prompt showing the current value they've entered
+- [x] User can see a prompt showing the current value they've entered.
-- [x] User can see a prompt showing the current value's converted value
+- [x] User can see a prompt showing the current value's converted value.
 - [x] User can see both values formatted correctly for the currencies region.
-- [x] User can switch from VND to USD or USD to VND
+- [x] User can switch from VND to USD or USD to VND.

 ### Rockets 🚀